e2cabral/go-lang-cli/README.md

 # A Go CLI (Non Official Package)

-Just a simple CLI to generate archive in Go, specifying things such as filename, go package and the path of the archive.
+Just a simple CLI to generate files in Go, specifying things such as filename, go package and the path of the file.

 `-filename` Is the name of the file to be generated.